zama-ai/fhevm/docs/references/gateway_api.md

 #### Description

-This endpoint returns a JSON object containing URLs from an S3 bucket.
-These URLs allow the client to download the blockchain public key, the CRS  files needed to compute input proofs, and the bootstrap key.
-There is no need for parameters because the gateway is already linked to a specific blockchain.
+This endpoint returns a JSON object containing URLs from an S3 bucket, allowing the client to download important files such as the blockchain public key, CRS files for generating input proofs, and the bootstrap key.

+For each item, multiple URLs are provided to improve availability, but all URLs point to the same file.
+This ensures redundancy and reliable access.

+Each URL is accompanied by a cryptographic signature, enabling users to verify the integrity and authenticity of the downloaded files.

+No query parameters are needed, as the gateway is already configured for a specific blockchain.

 #### Query Parameters